gbbns/gatsby.gbbns.co/src/writing/australia-part-one.md

 For as long as I can remember I've wanted to go to Australia.
 Now some folks don't understand my desire to go, but it's something deep rooted in me that I _have_ to go.

+Looking back I think it stems from having an _Auntie Joan who lives in Australia_ as a child it was amazing to hear stories of this far off land, I also put a large part of the blame on [Sir Michael Palin]() and his dazzling array of travel programmes, "Full Circle with Michael Palin" being the main culprit.

 On 1st October 2018 I finally got the chance to head out there.

 As with most trips it needed some planning.
-I was going to be travelling with an old school friend who I've known pretty much all my life.
-He was to be spending 6 weeks out there, but for the first two weeks we'd be travel buddies.
+I was going to be travelling with an old school friend - who I've known pretty much all my life.
+He was to be spending 6 weeks out there, but for the first two weeks we'd be travel buddies, and I was seriously excited about it.

-We traded ideas for a while, shared many blog posts we'd read and gleaned ideas from (all of which I'll share at the end), and eventually settled on the following itinerary, and whilst not perfect for everyone it fitted what we wanted to achieve pretty well.
+We traded ideas for a while, shared many blog posts we'd read and gleaned ideas from (all of which I'll share in a later post), and eventually settled on the following itinerary, and whilst not perfect for everyone it fitted what we wanted to achieve pretty well.

 ## Itinerary